-· Check that the sliding pintle is secured with

-no loose or missing nuts or bolts and cotter pin is in place.
+Check that the sliding pintle (collar Ring/eye hook) is secure with no loose or missing nuts or bolts and cotter pin is in place.

 Tongue or Draw-bar

 - Check that the tongue/draw-bar is not bent or twisted and checks for broken welds and stress cracks. - Check that the tongue/draw-bar is not worn excessively.